 “Yeah.”
 Peter wiped his face with the brim of his shirt.
 “Until we can sort everything out.”

 Eun patted her on the back.
-“Don’t worry—we’ll help you figure it out.
+“Don’t worry—we’ll help you.
 Ever been to school?”

 Kora looked doubtful.
 “Not for a decade.”

 When Holly Dent walked out of Calculus BC, no one said a thing.
 She wielded enough power—even among the faculty—to do whatever the fuck she wanted.
-Mr. Mendelhauser threw a cursory glance at her as she slipped out of class, then continued to expound on the numerous vagaries of parametric equations.
+Mr. Mendelhauser threw a cursory glance at her as she slipped out of class, then went back to expounding on the vagaries of parametric equations.

 Kora spent the next several hours wandering the halls.
-One of Atherton’s security guards, Hank Everston, turned the corner and asked her where she was going.
+One of the security guards, Hank Everston, saw her turning a corner and asked her where she was going.

-When Hank saw who it was, he gulped without intending to.
+When Hank saw it was Holly, he gulped without intending to.
 “Of course, Ms. Dent.
 Have a nice day.”
-A bead of sweat had formed on his brow.

-It was her first day at school, and Kora was learning.
+It was her first day at school.
+Kora was already learning.

 “HO!”
-She banged on the door with the meaty part of her fist.
+She banged the door with the meaty part of her fist.
 “HO—PETER!”

-Peter jerked awake as his history teacher, Ms. Gladwell, tromped over to the door and swung it open.
+Peter jerked awake as his history teacher, Mrs. Gladwell, tromped over to the door and swung it open.